lucas-morais27/spring-boot-basic-system/README.md

 * **Secure Authentication:**  Spring Security with JWT tokens ensures user data is protected.
 * **Efficient Data Persistence:**  MySQL database for reliable data storage.
 * **RESTful API:**  Easy integration with frontend applications.
+* **Interactive Documentation:** API documentation generated with Swagger 3 makes the API easier to understand and use.
+Access documentation at: Offline

 ## Technologies Used 🛠️